 Camp Little Notch History

 For 70 years—from 1939 to 2008—the Girl Scouts owned and operated Camp Little Notch (CLN) as a summer camp for girls.
-In 2008, the Girl Scout Council decided to close CLN and sell the property.
+In 2008, the Girl Scout council decided to close CLN and sell the property.
 Upon learning of the impending sale, an energetic group of former campers and staff—who believed CLN could and should reopen—came together to save Little Notch.
 The group formed Friends of Camp Little Notch right away, incorporated a year later as a non-profit 501(c)(3) organization and set off on a mission to purchase Camp Little Notch.
-Through a relationship with the Open Space Institute (OSI) and has now raised enough money to purchase the property from OSI in January 2015.
+Through a relationship with the Open Space Institute (OSI), Friends of CLN signed a lease-to-purchase agreement from OSI.

 From This Is Camp Little Notch by GSHVC: